documark/documark/README.md

 ## Why?

 My personally hatret towards WYSIWYG word processors (Word, Pages, etc.) sparked me to write this tool.
-[LaTeX][latex] felt like a waste of time, so instead I figured: why not use Markdown?
+I have used [LaTeX][latex] for a while, but it felt like a waste of time.
+So instead I figured: why not use Markdown?
 I like Documark because it:

 1. Separates content and styling.
-2. Uses mature webtechnologies like Markdown, HTML, JS, and CSS for writing/styling the document.
+2. Uses mature webtechnologies like Markdown, HTML, JS, and CSS for writing and styling the document.
-3. Enforces a consistent document style (no dragging around table columns and floating images).
+3. Enforces a consistent document style.
+No more dragging around of table columns and floating images.
 4. Allows version control with Git or SVN.
-5. Simplifies collaboration (by splitting up the document in separate files).
+5. Simplifies collaboration by version control and splitting up the document into separate files.
 6. Allows you to use your favorite text editor - like Vim ❤ .
 7. Makes automating things (through plugins) real easy.
+8. Enables you to use libraries like [D3][d3] and [MathJax][mathjax] for generating graphs and math formulas!

 ## Example

-Go to the [Documark example][documark-example] repository for a generated PDF and its source code.
+Go to the [Documark example][documark-example] repository for a [generated PDF][documark-example-pdf] and its source code.

 ## Dependencies